awdippolito/Hyperspectral_Crop_Analysis/README.md

 This directory contains the notebook used to analyze the data.
 Numerous interactive visualizations are created in the notebook by using the Python library plotly.
 Unfortunately, these visualizations cannot be rendered with githubs viewer.
 Therefore, screenshots of the visualizations have been captured and placed in the directory.
 However, to utilize the full interactive features of the displays (such as mouse over popups and drop down menus) they must be run in the notebook.

 # requirements.txt
 This project was created by utilizing an Anaconda environment.
-This environment can be recreated with this file and the following line of code.
+This environment and dependencies can be recreated by utilizing the following line of code.
 $ conda create --name \<env> --file \<this file>